The Power of Visuals: Inspire. Convene. Create Dialogue.

 Speaker: CatchLight Fellow Aida Muluneh

-2:50 PM: The Ferguson Effect in Sacramento: An exploration of police-community relations at the intersection of documentary filmmaking, investigative journalism and scholarship
+2:50 PM: The Ferguson Effect?
+Considering police-community relations in Sacramento through documentary filmmaking, investigative journalism and scholarship

-Speakers: CatchLight Fellow Carlos Javier Ortiz & Dr. Sid Martinez
+Speakers: CatchLight Fellow Carlos Javier Ortiz & Dr. Cid Martinez

 3:45 PM: Offline & Online: The future of visual storytelling in the digital age